Documentation Index

 --set config.enableGatewayAPI=true

-Next, create an issuer in the windmill namespace to obtain certificates from Let’s Encrypt:
+Next, create a ClusterIssuer to obtain certificates from Let’s Encrypt:

 apiVersion: cert-manager.io/v1